pinkimahato9814-afk/Superstores_sales_analysis/README.md

 What is the total sales and total profit?
 Is the business profitable overall?
-What is the profit margin (Profit / Sales)?
+What is the profit margin (Profit / Sales)? total sales : 1565804.32 total profit : 175262.11
+  Profit Margin: 11.19 %

+“The total sales are approximately 1.56 million, with a total profit of around 175 thousand.
+This indicates the business is profitable.
+However, the profit margin is about 11%, suggesting moderate efficiency.
+There is scope to improve profitability by optimizing cost-heavy areas like shipping modes, discounts, or underperforming categories.”